tomeichlersmith/denv/docs/src/manual/denv-config.md

         is provided, the denv will receive that value, ignoring any value that may exist in the environment (even if **all** is toggled to on and all environment variables are being copied).

+# EXAMPLES

+Print out the current configuration of the denv.

+    denv config print

+Change the image that the denv should use when running. *Be careful.* No cleaning or checking of compatibility is done.
+A drastic enough change in the image may require recompilations or even re-writes of code being written and developed within the denv.

+    denv config image my-repo/my-image:new-tag

+Pull down the image that is currenlty configured again.
+This is helpful if the denv is using an image tag like "latest" and should be updated to the latest release again.
+Updating to the latest release is *not* done automatically because of the warnings above.

+    denv config image pull

+## Sharing Environment Variables

+The syntax for sharing environment variables with the denv is a bit terse, so it is helpful to display some examples.

+By default (without **`--no-copy-all`** or **`--clean-env`** when running **`denv init`**), **`denv`** will copy all possible environment variables from the host into the denv.
+This means one can

+    export foo=bar
+    printenv foo      # prints out "bar"
+    denv printenv foo # also prints "bar"

+In some situations, this is over-sharing and you can disable this so that host environment variables are not copied into the denv anymore.

+    denv config env all no
+    export foo=bar
+    printenv foo      # prints out "bar"
+    denv printenv foo # does not print anything and returns the error code 1

+Even with copying all environment variables disabled, one can still copy specific values from the host or set specific variables to have specific values for the denv.

+    denv config env copy baz myfoo=mybaz
+    denv printenv myfoo # prints "mybaz"
+    printenv myfoo      # does not print anything and returns error code 1 denv printenv baz   # not set in host yet so does not print anything export baz="hooray"
+    denv printenv baz   # prints "hooray"

+# FILES

+The **`denv config`** command is used to safely edit the `.denv/config` file so that the user does not accidentally break their configuration.
+Nevertheless, this file is a regular text file and so can be edited directly if the user wishes to do something more advanced that the basic commands described above can handle.

+The config file is a basic key=value shell file that will be sourced by **`denv`** whenever the configuration is needed. **`denv`** assumes that this config file defines the following shell variables for it to use.

+  **denv_name** the name for this denv

+  **denv_image** the image to use when running the denv

+  **denv_shell** the program to run as a interactive shell if running denv without any arguments

+  **denv_mounts** a space separated list of extra mounts to mount into denv when running

+  **denv_env_var_copy_all** a boolean flag signalling if **`denv`** should copy all possible host environment
+    variables into the denv (`"true"`) or not (`"false"`).

+  **denv_env_var_copy** a space-separated list of host environment variables to copy into the denv.
+    This is ignored if **denv_env_var_copy_all** is `"true"`.
+There are some restrictions on the names of variables that can be used and so editing this value directly is not recomended.
+Use **`denv config env copy`** which does this validation.

+  **denv_env_var_set** a space-separate list of key=value pairs that will be set as environment variables
+    within the denv.
+These values override any values that could be copied from the host.
+There are restrictions on the names and values that can be kept here so editing this value directly is not recommended.
+    Use **`denv config env copy`** to edit this value while validating that the rules are followed.

 # SEE ALSO

 **denv(1)**, **denv-init(1)**